Careers at Community and Public Health

 Medical Expertise in Public Health

-Most public health physicians are involved in planning, funding and management of health services, the delivery of public health projects, and communicable disease control.
+Most public health medicine specialists are involved in planning, funding and management of health services, the delivery of public health projects, and communicable disease control.
 Some public health physicians might undertake specialisation as a Medical Officer of Health – with specific regulatory powers and responsibilities under the Health Act and other public health legislation.

 Documents